cubefs/compass/document/manual/deployment.md

 │   └── stop_all.sh                     stop script
 ├── conf
 │   └── application-hadoop.yml          hadoop configuration
-├── task-application                    Related to task instance、applicationId、hdfs_log_path
-├── task-canal                          Synchronize scheduler metadata from MySQL to Kafka ├── task-canal-adapter                  Synchronzie scheduler metadata from MySQL to Compass ├── task-detect                         Detect the job from scheduler ├── task-metadata                       Syncrhonize metadata from Yarn、Spark to OpenSearch ├── task-parser                         Log parse and spark abnormal task detect ├── task-portal                         Visualizaiton web service for analysis ├── task-flink                          Flink task resources and exception diagnosis ├── task-flink-core                     Flink task diagnosis rule └── task-syncer                         Abstract and map the task relationship table of the scheduling platform
+├── task-application                    Associated Scheduler Instance, Spark Instance (ApplicationId), Log Path ├── task-canal                          Synchronize scheduler metadata to Compass as a diagnostic event.
+├── task-canal-adapter                  Synchronize scheduler metadata to Compass, save the original table, and perform data-assisted queries.
+├── task-detect                         Detect abnormalities in scheduler tasks.
+├── task-metadata                       Synchronize Hadoop and Spark metadata, including Spark application and YARN application metadata, to Compass and save it
+├── task-parser                         Parse the scheduler log, Spark application event log, and executor log for abnormalities.
+├── task-portal                         Display diagnostic and analytical results for Spark, Flink, MapReduce, and the scheduler.
+├── task-flink                          Flink resource diagnostic module ├── task-flink-core                     Flink diagnostic rules ├── task-gpt                            Aggregate log templates and use ChatGPT to provide solutions for the templates.
+└── task-syncer                         Synchronize scheduler metadata to Compass.

 ```
 ### Initialize database